hyperledger/aries-vcx/messages/README.md

     - `content`: a structure containing the protocol specific fields
     - `decorators`: a structure of decorator fields processable irrespective of the protocol this message is part of

-**NOTE:** Decorators fields are not exclusive to the `decorators` strucutre.
+**NOTE:** Decorators fields are not exclusive to the `decorators` structure.
 Protocol specifications often use fields like the `~attach` decorator which is vital for the protocol implementation and is therefore part of the `content` struct.
 The `decorators` structure is meant for decorator fields that can be processed irrespective of the protocol being used, such as `~thread`, `~timing`, etc.

 ### The `@type` field